coemeta/open-source-strategy/name.md

 ![](https://github.com/coemeta/public-work-log/blob/13b9eacdd3be522bcb61656af84213e0f99603c8/media/coemeta_logo_banner.png)

-As initially described in our [first Public Work Log entry](https://github.com/coemeta/public-work-log/blob/main/2022.0.veu.md#-timeline), the name **Coεmeta** is a compound neologism / portmanteau with the overarching concept of _co-creation of knowledge & understanding_, or as stated in our [mission & vision statements](/mission-and-vision): __finding truth together__.
+As initially described in our [first Public Work Log entry](https://github.com/coemeta/public-work-log/blob/main/2022.0.veu.md#-timeline), the name **Coεmeta** (co∙eh∙meta) is a compound neologism / portmanteau with the overarching concept of _co-creation of knowledge & understanding_, or as stated in our [mission & vision statements](/mission-and-vision): __finding truth together__.

 The core substring __emet__ (hebrew for "truth") is borrowed from [golem folklore](https://en.wikipedia.org/wiki/Golem), as inspired by [Richard McElreath](https://twitter.com/rlmcelreath)'s admonitions about statistical models as "golems" or "robots" in his [Statistical Rethinking course & textbook](https://xcelab.net/rm/statistical-rethinking/).